-On that note, while the other body types might benefit from foods that are low in calories, we do not.
-We thrive on higher-calorie foods like: dried fruit, nuts, bananas, rice, cheese, dark chocolate, muesli, and trail mix.
+On that note, while the other body types might benefit from foods that are low in calories, we tend to thrive on higher-calorie foods such as dried fruit, nuts, bananas, rice, cheese, dark chocolate, muesli, and trail mix.

-We do well with liquid calories too, which don’t create as much fullness as solid food, and are more quickly digested.
+We do well with liquid calories too, which aren’t as filling as solid foods, and are more quickly digested.
 Smoothies, milk and even juice are great when trying to bulk up leanly.

-Bony to Beastly Plug: If you want a full workout routine and bulking diet for ectomorphs, check out our Bony to Beastly Bulking Program.
+Bony to Beastly Plug: If you want a full workout routine and bulking diet for ectomorphs, this just so happens to be our specialty.
+Check out our Bony to Beastly Bulking Program.

 Probably not.
-While it’s easier for some than others, any body type can gain fat.
+While it’s easier for some men than others, any body type can gain fat.
 Endomorphs, with their shorter, thicker bones, wouldn’t be calling themselves skinny-fat, just fat.
 If you’re describing yourself as skinny-fat, it doesn’t sound like you have a naturally thicker, endomorph body.
 Sounds more like you’re an out-of-shape ectomorph.
-(We’ve got an article for you here.)

-No, not always.
-In the Bony to Beastly community, for example, we noticed that a lot of our members seemed fairly tall.
+In the Bony to Beastly community, we noticed that a lot of our members seemed fairly tall.
 One of our members started up a poll, and it turns out that the average height of a b2B member is around 6′ tall.
 Still, though, that’s just an average.
 We have ectomorphs who are 5’2 all the way up to 6’10.

-For another example, most elite marathon runners are very short ectomorphs, averaging 5’7 or so.
-It’s just that their bone thickness might be similar to men who are shorter still.
+For another example, most elite marathon runners are short ectomorphs, averaging 5’7 or so.
+It’s just that their bone thickness might be similar to men who are even shorter.
 They’re taller than their bone size would have you think, you could say.

 Hafþór Júlíus Björnsson (The Mountain on Game of Thrones) is an incredibly strong 6’9 endomorph.
-Here he is next to Pedro Pascal (Oberyn Martel on Game of Thrones), who is of fairly average ectomorph height—5’11.
+Here he is next to Pedro Pascal (Oberyn Martel), who is of fairly average ectomorph height—5’11.